Rules of Conduct on Campus

 When should I use hand sanitizer gel?

-Special hand sanitizer gel dispensers have been installed in various areas on campus, and a bottle for individual use is also included in the kit delivered to all Staff and Faculty personnel.
+Special hand sanitizer gel dispensers have been installed in various areas on campus.
 The hand sanitizer gel should be used, in addition to or as an alternative to washing hands with soap and water, whenever you come into contact with a potentially contaminated surface, for example:

 - upon entering the campus in the morning;